svonharris/admin-dashboard/README.md

 ## Project Description

 Learn how to make beautiful and responsive admin dashboard in Reactjs.
-We will use React hooks, apexcharts, motion-framer, modern css and many more from scratch during the development of this admin panel.
+We will use React hooks, apexcharts, Motion, modern css and many more from scratch during the development of this admin panel.

 - JS Map method
 - <code>UseState</code> Hook
 - Apex Charts
-- Framer Motion
+- Motion (Framer Motion)
 - Modern CSS
 - Icon Scout
 - Material UI (MUI)